kshlsa/fortress/docs/validators/faq.md

 - `bonded`: Validator is in the active set and participates in consensus.
 Validator is earning rewards and can be slashed for misbehaviour.
 - `unbonding`: Validator is not in the active set and does not participate in consensus.
 Validator is not earning rewards, but can still be slashed for misbehaviour.
 This is a transition state from `bonded` to `unbonded`.
 If validator does not send a `rebond` transaction while in `unbonding` mode, it will take three weeks for the state transition to complete.
 - `unbonded`: Validator is not in the active set, and therefore not signing blocks.
 Unbonded validators cannot be slashed, but do not earn any rewards from their operation.
-It is still possible to delegate TORQUE to this validator.
+It is still possible to delegate FORTRESS to this validator.
 Un-delegating from an `unbonded` validator is immediate.

 Delegators have the same state as their validator.

 ::: warning
 Delegations are not necessarily bonded.
-TORQUE can be delegated and bonded, delegated and unbonding, delegated and unbonded, or liquid.
+FORTRESS can be delegated and bonded, delegated and unbonding, delegated and unbonded, or liquid.
 :::

 ### What is "self-bond"?
 How can I increase my "self-bond"?

-The validator operator's "self-bond" refers to the amount of TORQUE stake delegated to itself.
-You can increase your self-bond by delegating more TORQUE to your validator account.
+The validator operator's "self-bond" refers to the amount of FORTRESS stake delegated to itself.
+You can increase your self-bond by delegating more FORTRESS to your validator account.

 ### Is there a testnet faucet?

-If you want to obtain coins for the testnet, you can do so by using the [faucet](https://faucet.torque.org/).
+If you want to obtain coins for the testnet, you can do so by using the [faucet](https://faucet.fortress.org/).

-### Is there a minimum amount of TORQUE that must be staked to be an active (bonded) validator?
+### Is there a minimum amount of FORTRESS that must be staked to be an active (bonded) validator?

 There is no minimum.
 The top 150 validators with the highest total stake (where `total stake = self-bonded stake + delegators stake`) are the active validators.